 The Homewood Faculty Assembly provides a forum for the faculty to discuss and make recommendations concerning matters pertaining to the purposes and functioning of the University.
 Membership in the Faculty Assembly is automatically held by all faculty who have full-time and emeritus appointments in the School of Arts and Sciences or in the Whiting School of Engineering, or such an appointment in another division of the University with a joint appointment in a department or program in the School of Arts and Sciences, or the Whiting School of Engineering.

 Homewood Graduate Board

-The Homewood Graduate Board is responsible for the administration of policies and procedures for the award Doctor of Philosophy, Ph.D. of the Schools of Arts and Sciences and Engineering, and for master’s degrees in the School of Arts and Sciences.
+The Homewood Graduate Board is responsible for the administration of policies and procedures for the award Doctor of Philosophy, Ph.D. of the Schools of Arts and Sciences and Engineering.
 The Homewood Graduate Board is a subcommittee of the Academic Council.

 Homewood Institutional Review Board

 The Homewood Institutional Review Board serves the Krieger School of Arts and Sciences, Whiting School of Engineering, School of Education, Carey Business School, Nitze School of Advanced International Studies, Peabody Institute, and Applied Physics Laboratory.
 HIRB is responsible for reviewing all research projects involving human participants conducted in these divisions.
 This policy applies to all faculty, staff, and student research projects, whether or not a project is funded and regardless of the location at which the research will be conducted.